top of page

 Our app moves communication to mobile devices, streamlining requests & improving safety.

-Husky ButterWalk addresses these issues by digitizing the Husky SafeTrip service through a mobile application designed for both students and drivers.
-Instead of calling the police department, students can request a ride directly through the app, reducing the burden on dispatchers and streamlining the request process.
 The app provides clear confirmation that a request has been received, along with updates on ride status and estimated arrival time, so students are not left waiting outside without information.
 By improving communication and setting clearer expectations, Husky ButterWalk helps the service function more efficiently while better supporting students’ sense of safety during late-night travel.

 User Research